kowaltek/tech-blog/content/posts/dva-c02.md

 It consists of base image and build components.

 To use the AMI in different region, it has to be copied there.

+### VPC

+To enable monitoring of all incoming and outgoint IP traffic we can create a VPC Flow Log.

 # S3